Doc Brown's Advanced A Level Organic Chemistry Revision Notes - Help in Revising Advanced Organic Chemistry

 Part 14.2 Organic Stereoisomerism - Introduction and E/Z isomerism

 E/Z stereoisomerism is explained and examples of E/Z isomers fully described including how to name them and assign the E or Z prefix to the specific isomer name.
+Case studies are described covering the molecular structure of the E/Z isomers, how to name them and explaining any differences in physical and chemical properties.
 A few details of differences in physical and chemical properties are pointed out where it seems appropriate.
-Note for simple cases modern E = old trans isomers AND modern Z = old cis isomers. cis and trans are still to be found in older textbooks and even some contemporary literature.
+Note for simple cases modern E = old trans isomers AND modern Z = old cis isomers.
+Cis and trans notation is still to be found in older textbooks and even some contemporary literature.

-Case studies are discussed concerning structure, naming, formation, properties and stereochemical consequences of optical/geometrical isomerism
+Case studies are discussed concerning structure, naming, formation, properties and stereochemical consequences of E/Z isomerism

 14.2 to 14.6 Stereoisomerism-Stereochemistry - Definition and Introduction